V&A Dundee

 The museum’s permanent galleries present about 300 objects designed in, made in, and/or historically related to Scotland dating from the late Middle Ages to the present.

-Iconic objects on show in the permanent exhibitions cover a broad range of themes, from historical applied arts to cutting-edge technology, and include a 15th century Book of Hours illuminated manuscript; the 13-meter-long Oak Room designed by Charles Rennie Mackintosh for the Ingram Street tearooms in Glasgow in 1907; a diamond-winged tiara made by Cartier for Mary Crewe-Milnes, Duchess of Roxburghe; dresses by Edinburgh-born fashion designer Holly Fulton; an elephant-shaped case designed by influential Scottish artist Eduardo Paolozzi in the early 1970s; video-games created by Glasgow-based studio The Secret Experiment; and snap40, a cutting-edge wearable A.I. device conceived to monitor a hospital patients’ vital signs designed by Christopher McCann and Stewart Whiting.
+Iconic objects on show in the permanent exhibitions cover a broad range of themes, from old applied arts to cutting-edge technology, and include a 15th-century Book of Hours illuminated manuscript; the 13-meter-long Oak Room designed by Charles Rennie Mackintosh for the Ingram Street tearooms in Glasgow in 1907; a diamond-winged tiara made by Cartier for Mary Crewe-Milnes, Duchess of Roxburghe; dresses by Edinburgh-born fashion designer Holly Fulton; an elephant-shaped case designed by influential Scottish artist Eduardo Paolozzi in the early 1970s; video-games created by Glasgow-based studio The Secret Experiment; and snap40, a cutting-edge wearable A.I. device conceived to monitor a hospital patients’ vital signs designed by Christopher McCann and Stewart Whiting.

 Images